The Average Cost for Wedding Photography 2024 Update

 To Summarize

-Determining the cost of wedding photography ultimately comes down to how much you are willing and able to spend, and finding a photographer that is the right fit for you.
-Your overall wedding aesthetic may come into play as well.
-If you’re getting married in South Carolina, be sure to check out my Ultimate Guide to Getting Married in Greenville SC.
+Determining the cost of wedding photography ultimately comes down to how much you are willing and able to spend, and finding a photographer that is the right fit for you knowing that your overall wedding aesthetic may come into play as well.

-For some people it’s $500, while others may be able to spend $5k, $10k, or even $20k+.
+For some people the comfortable range is $500, while others may spend $5k, $20k, or even $50k+.
 Typically, higher priced photographers have more demand due to their skill and style.
 While you may come across cheaper photographers who are “worth” more than they are currently charging, that’s definitely a risk.

 Regardless of the price, what cannot be underestimated is the value of a wedding photographer who can capture and preserve your memories for future generations.
 They will work tirelessly and under immense pressure, so it’s important to appreciate and cherish them and they should do the same for you.

 Have something to add?
-I welcome any feedback, tips, or experiences from both couples and photographers in the comments below.
+I welcome any feedback, tips, or experiences from both couples and wedding vendors in the comments below.

-Article written and updated for 2023 by Greenville SC Wedding Photographer, Zack Bradley.
+Article written and updated for 2024-25 by Zack Bradley – Destination Wedding Photographer.